sharathdoes/PDF-to-chatbot-using-RAG-Langchain/README.md

 3. Use the text input to ask questions about operating systems.
 4. Click the "Documents Embedding" button to initialize the knowledge base with documents (e.g., your OS notes in PDF format).
 5. The chatbot will answer any theoretical questions based on the documents and its internal model.

-## Contributing

-Feel free to fork the repository, submit issues, and make pull requests.
-Contributions are always welcome!